janelia-flyem/dvid/README.md

 easily added by users.
 A DVID server provides HTTP and RPC APIs, authentication, authorization, versioning, provenance, and storage engines.
 It delegates datatype­-specific commands and processing to data type code.
-As long as a DVID type can return data for its implemented commands, we don’t care how its implemented. (_Status: Variety of voxel types, tiles, key-value implemented.
+As long as a DVID type can return data for its implemented commands, we don’t care how its implemented. (_Status: Variety of voxel types, tiles, label maps, and key-value implemented.
 FUSE interface for key-value type working but not heavily used.
 Authentication and authorization support planned Q2 2014, likely using Mozilla Persona + auth tokens similar to github API._)
 * **Scalable Storage Engine**: Although we may have DVID support polyglot persistence (i.e., allow use of relational, graph, or NoSQL databases), we are initially focused on key­-value stores.
 DVID has an abstract key­-value interface to its swappable storage engine.